PabloELara/E3WS/README.md

 # E3WS: Earthquake Early Warning starting from 3 seconds of records on a single station with machine learning

-Welcome to the E3WS system.
+Welcome to the E3WS.
 Do you have a station?
 Start monitoring earthquakes!

 If you use this software, you should cite the code as follow: